sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 | Ivy - Eva | 1                   | Direct path                             | None                       |
 | **Total** | **11**              |                                         |                            |

-Once, we have shortest path through each node, and also total shortest path count. below is a table that does calcualtion on betweenness centrality.
+Once, we have shortest path through each node, and also total shortest path count. below is a table that does calculation on betweenness centrality.

 | Node | Shortest Paths Through Node | Betweenness Centrality Calculation | Betweenness Centrality Value |